JLChris/Pomodoro_Timer/README.md

 ![Screenshot of app](pomodoro-screenshot.png)

--Made using React.js, HTML5, and Bootstrap for CSS styling
+-Built using Javascript ES6, HTML5, React.js, and styled with Bootstrap